osg-htc/docs/docs/data/xrootd/install-standalone.md

 1. Comment out the `all.export /tmp` directive in `/etc/xrootd/xrootd-standalone.cfg`.

+1. Configure a `rootdir` in `/etc/xrootd/config.d/10-common-site-local.cfg`, to point to the top of the directory hierarchy which you wish to serve via XRootD.
+    For example, to serve `/data`:

+        set rootdir = /data

-1. Comment out the `all.export /` directive in `/etc/xrootd/config.d/90-osg-standalone-paths.cfg`,
-    and add an `all.export` directive for each directory that you wish to serve via XRootD.
+1. To limit the sub-directories to serve under your configured `rootdir`, comment out the `all.export /` directive in `/etc/xrootd/config.d/90-osg-standalone-paths.cfg`, and add an `all.export` directive for each directory under `rootdir` that you wish to serve via XRootD.
-    For example, to serve the contents of `/store` and `/public`:
+    For example, to serve the contents of `/data/store` and `/data/public` (with `rootdir` configured to `/data`):

         all.export /store/
         all.export /public/